+Written observations.
 Following publication of a notice of the notification by the Competition Authority in two national newspapers (which should be made within five days after the date it became effective) and on its website, any interested third party may submit observations to the concentration within the deadline established by the Authority, which cannot be less than 10 working days.

-In addition, previously to the adoption of a Phase 1 or Phase 2 decision the Authority must hold a hearing of the third parties which have already intervened in the procedure and expressed a negative opinion on the operation.
+Third party hearing and access to the file.
+In addition, prior to the adoption of a Phase 1 or Phase 2 decision the Authority must hold a hearing of the third parties which have already intervened in the procedure and expressed a negative opinion on the operation.
+Complaining third parties are sent a non-confidential version of the draft final decision and may submit observations.
 This hearing suspends the time periods for the adoption of the decision (see question 3.6 above).
-Until recently, all third parties showing interest in a concentration could access, on request, the non-confidential version of the Authority's file.
-The recent practice by the Authority appears to be considerably stricter, as it has only granted access to the file to those third parties that have expressed themselves to be against the Operation.
+Third parties expressing themselves against the transaction may also access a non-confidential version of the Authority's file in both phases of the procedure.